 In this configuration, customers choose to directly allocate resources to each pool – so that there are no shared resources between them.

 - SLA critical, such as for separating “development” and “production” environments.

 - When dividing up resources between multiple teams

 A partial shared environment

-In this configurations, customers choose to have some overlap between multiple pools.
-In this case, some resources are shared between pools, while some resources are saved for each pool.
+In this configuration, customers choose to have some overlap between multiple pools.
+Some resources are shared between pools, while some resources are saved for each pool.

 Example: 70%, 70% resource split.

 - Analyst teams that want to maximize available resources for scheduled queries – especially during non-work hours, but want to keep some part of resources always available for their ad-hoc work.